privacybydesign/irma-documentation/docs/session-requests.md

 ### Augmenting the client return URL

-It is possible to have the irma server augment the `clientReturnUrl` with the server token of a session.
-This token is then appended as a query parameter with name token to the `clientReturnUrl`.
-To enable this, both the server configuration flag augment-client-return-url needs to be enabled, as well as the `augmentReturnUrl` session request parameter needs to be true
+It is possible to have the IRMA server augment the `clientReturnUrl` with the server token of a session.
+This token is then appended as a query parameter with name `token` to the `clientReturnUrl`.
+To enable this, both the server configuration flag augment-client-return-url needs to be enabled, as well as the `augmentReturnUrl` session request parameter needs to be true.
 <!--DOCUSAURUS_CODE_TABS-->
 <!--Session request (JSON)-->
 ```json